 Colorado state statutes define tuition classification and place the residency burden of proof on the student.
 Fort Lewis College cannot make exceptions to state law.
+We determine tuition classification based on your evidence of Colorado residency eligibility for in-state tuition in your admission application.

 Learn more about in-state tuition classification from the Colorado Department of Higher Education.